bezveza/WPF-IO-ControlModule/README.md

 [](https://github.com/EdoLabWorks/xedo-imgs/blob/master/OverviewIOModule.png)

-You can configure it and create any event you want to trigger a realtime notification to the web control interface.
+Easily configure it to create any event you want to trigger a realtime notification to the web control interface.

 Use MySQL or MongoDB for event logging which can be viewed from the web control interface.